-First, we will look at the reason for why there is only one of your AirPods making sound.
+First, we will look at the reason why there is only one of your AirPods making sound.

 You may also love to read: Facebook Page Ownership: Safe from Hackers

 If your AirPods Pro isn’t close enough to your iPhone or any other device you have, it might start to reject AirPods.
 When your AirPods are too far away, your AirPods may play sound out of only one ear.
+Let’s learn some quick fixes for this issue.

 1. Clean your AirPods Pro